 - Delivery via simple-to-use and cost-effective devices, reducing treatment cost

 - Tailored targeting of drug particles at will

 - Enhanced co-location of two drugs in combination therapy

 - Enhanced patient compliance

-Prosonix has demonstrated that its ultrasonic particle engineering platform enables the exquisite control of these properties for a range of ICS, LABA and LAMA particles, which form the basis of its own development pipeline.
-The Company believes that this approach provides the key to unlocking the development of generic and novel respiratory medicines in the future.
+Prosonix has demonstrated that its ultrasonic particle engineering platform enables the exquisite control of these properties for a range of ICS, LABA and LAMA particles, which form the basis of its development pipeline.
+It believes that this approach provides the key to unlocking the development of generic and novel respiratory medicines in the future.